diegomarangoni/typenv/README.md

 If the environment is **NOT** set, the return value will be `true`.

-Be aware, you must declare the `SetGlobalDefault` function only once, it will panic if you declare more than once.

 ## Overriding global default value

 You still can override the global default value by setting a local default.